IATA Explained: The Role of International Air Transport Association in the Aviation Industry

 • Think Tank that unites ideation teams that work on new initiatives, and so on.

-IATA’s services: products and solutions for the aviation industry and its partners
+IATA’s Services: products and solutions for the aviation industry and its partners

 The Services section mainly caters to those who work with airlines, i.e., travel agents, freight forwarders, airports, ground handlers, and other industry partners.
 As the name declares, it’s not about the regulations or telling others what and how to do but about supporting collaboration and providing instruments for efficient operations.
 Here’s what IATA offers.

 Being IATA-certified means a lot for travel agents.
-Besides joining a community of over 54,000 members operating in 217 countries and territories, the IATA number gives travel agents the power to issue tickets on behalf of airlines, grants access to the Billing and Settlement Plan (BSP), and confers industry recognition and credibility acknowledgment.
+Besides joining a community of over 70,000 members operating in 207 countries and territories, the IATA number gives travel agents the power to issue tickets on behalf of airlines, grants access to the Billing and Settlement Plan (BSP), and confers industry recognition and credibility acknowledgment.

 Check our detailed article on how to get that IATA certification if you want a step-by-step guide.